cjakabos/portfolio-web/frontend/cloudapp/README.md

 ### Option 2.
 Dev mode:

-Install packages and start React front-end from root of react-apiview-app and remote/openmaps:
+Install packages and start React front-end from root of cloudapp and remote/openmaps:

 ```bash
 npm install